metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Required:

-- `function_ref` (Attributes) FunctionRef is a reference to the Composition Function this step shouldexecute. (see [below for nested schema](#nestedatt--spec--pipeline--function_ref))
+- `function_ref` (Attributes) FunctionRef is a reference to the Composition Function this step should execute. (see [below for nested schema](#nestedatt--spec--pipeline--function_ref))
 - `step` (String) Step name.
 Must be unique within its Pipeline.

 Optional:

 - `credentials` (Attributes List) Credentials are optional credentials that the Composition Function needs. (see [below for nested schema](#nestedatt--spec--pipeline--credentials))
-- `input` (Map of String) Input is an optional, arbitrary Kubernetes resource (i.e. a resourcewith an apiVersion and kind) that will be passed to the CompositionFunction as the 'input' of its RunFunctionRequest.
+- `input` (Map of String) Input is an optional, arbitrary Kubernetes resource (i.e. a resource with an apiVersion and kind) that will be passed to the Composition Function as the 'input' of its RunFunctionRequest.

 <a id="nestedatt--spec--pipeline--function_ref"></a>
 ### Nested Schema for `spec.pipeline.function_ref`